jimmyskull/LUAunit/doc/index.rst

     **Aliases**: *assertIsThread()*, *assertThread()*, *assert_is_thread()*, *assert_thread()*

     Same function as :func:assertIsCoroutine .
-Since Lua coroutines have the type thread, it's not clear which name is the clearer, so we provide syntax for both names.
+Since LUA coroutines have the type thread, it's not clear which name is the clearer, so we provide syntax for both names.
     If provided, *extra_msg* is a string which will be printed along with the failure message.